Donald Trump attacks the UK's health service

 NHS funding is one of the most hotly contested topics in British politics and Trump's comments highlight a sensitive subject in the UK -- how to maintain universal access to health care at a time of rising costs and demand.

-On the one hand, the system is creaking at the sames.
-Hundreds of non-emergency procedures were canceled amid a winter flu crisis which pushed the service to its limit.
+On the one hand, the system is creaking at the seams.
+Hundreds of non-emergency procedures were canceled amid a winter flu crisis that pushed the service to its limit.

-However, it delivers far better outcomes than in the US, for less money.
+However, it delivers far better outcomes than in the United States, for less money.
 According to OECD data, the UK spends an average of $4,192 per head of population, for a universal system.
 Life expectancy in the UK in 2015 was 81.56.

-The American healthcare system is the most expensive in the world: $9,892 per head, yet 28 million have no health insurance and life expectancy in 2015 was 78.7.
+The American health care system is the most expensive in the world: $9,892 per head, yet 28 million have no health insurance and life expectancy in 2015 was 78.7.

 In the 2017 fall budget, the UK government announced £6.3 billion (about $8.2 billion) of new funding for the NHS in England, including £2.8 billion over the next two years for day-to-day services and £3.5 billion of capital investment by 2022-23.